kaluzny-konrad/Project-VideoStreamingPlatform-Next-Prisma-Stripe-Uploadthing/README.md

 ### V 0.3
 - [X] Feature: Edit modals should be closed after save
 - [X] Features: Edit SubChapter as modals
+- [ ] Deploy: Check build on Vercel

 ### V 0.X
 - [ ] Features: Walk by site and fix Styles